Bosman ruling: Significance to football

 Prior to the Bosman ruling, professional clubs in some parts of Europe (but not, for example, in Spain and France) were able to prevent players from joining a club in another country even if their contracts had expired.
 In the United Kingdom, Transfer Tribunals had been in place since 1981 to resolve disputes over fees between clubs when transferring players at the end of their contracts.
 The Bosman ruling meant that players could move to a new club at the end of their contract without their old club receiving a fee.
 Players can now agree to a pre-contract with another club for a free transfer if the players' contract with their existing club has six months or less remaining.

 The Bosman ruling also prohibited domestic football leagues in EU member states, and also UEFA, from imposing quotas on foreign players to the extent that they discriminated against nationals of EU states.
 At that time, many leagues placed quotas restricting the number of foreign nationals allowed on member teams.
 Also, UEFA had a rule that prohibited teams in its competitions, namely the Champions League, Cup Winners' Cup and UEFA Cup, from naming more than three "foreign" players in their squads for any game.
 After the ruling, quotas could still be imposed, but only used to restrict the number of non-EU players on each team.

 According to a 2021 study, the Bosman ruling increased the competitiveness of national team football because it encouraged greater talent development.
 However, it reduced competition in the Champions League, as non-established teams tended to sell their best players rather than compete against the best teams.
-The ruling also affected football in other continents, as the foreign slots would be filled by non-EU players, exponentially allowing teams to obtain South American, African and Asian players.
+The ruling also affected football in other continents, as the foreign slots would be filled by non-EU players, allowing teams to obtain more South American, African and Asian players.